HomeDev GuideAPI Reference

 Exploring advanced features

-When you test deployment and backup and restoring of databases, you should install either SQL Express or SQL Server Developer Edition and Management Studio.
+When you test deployment and backup and restore databases, you should install SQL Express or SQL Server Developer Edition and Management Studio.